jaalbo2/css-library/README.md

   **Common**

     The common file re-adds some default styling to maintain *expected* behavior.
-Having some default styling seems to be for the best because ground-up styling for ever project would just extend the styling phase (after incorporating the reset) rather than speed it up (or enhance it).
+Having some default styling seems to be for the best because ground-up styling for every project would just extend the styling phase (after incorporating the reset) rather than speed it up (or enhance it).

     Some class styles are also added in the common file for quick *common* styling.